DavidDTessier/isc2-certifications/Certified Cloud Security Professional/Domain 2 - Cloud Data Security.md

     * Improper modification/Unathorized Changes threatens Integrity
         * cost and operational concern
         * Shadow IT is a common issue
-    * Losst of connectivity threatens Availability
+    * Lost of connectivity threatens Availability
+        * Denial of Service (DoS)
+        * Implement Security products such as IPS to prevent DoS/DDoS attacks
 * Other threats
     * Jurisdictional Issues
         * data transfer between countries can run afoul of legal requiremetns